ydhemtek/Panoptes/README.md

 ### 1. Megadose

-The Megadose module is a collection of tools created by [@megadose](https://www.github.com/megadose):
+The Megadose module is a collection of tools created by [@megadose](https://www.github.com/megadose) :

 - [Holehe](https://github.com/megadose/holehe)
 - [Toutatis](https://github.com/megadose/toutatis)
 - [Ignorent](https://github.com/megadose/ignorant)

-### 2. Immatriculation (currently unavailable, due to captcha, we are looking for solutions...)
+### 2. Immatriculation (currently unavailable, due to captcha; we are looking for solutions...)

 The Immatriculation module is a tool for finding information about a vehicle using its license plate number.
 It currently only works in France.